About

 In the time since, I have made significant progress in recovery and have a much better understanding of the causes of fatigue and, most importantly, practical steps to tackle it.

-This blog and newsletter is my attempt to fix the information gap by distilling the lessons I've learned about fatigue and recovery into bite size posts that are accessible for people who have limited energy.
+This blog is my attempt to fix the information gap by distilling the lessons I've learned about fatigue and recovery into bite size posts that are accessible for people who have limited energy.

 If you, or someone you care about, is suffering from chronic fatigue, I hope it goes some way towards pointing things in the right direction.